NC State Extension Publications

 As you produce tobacco transplants, keep in mind the following points in managing cold injury and boron.

-1. Pay attention to greenhouse temperatures to minimize cold injury.
-Maintain day temperatures below 90°F and night temperatures above 55°F.
+• Carefully manage greenhouse temperatures to minimize cold injury.
+Maintain daytime temperatures below 90°F and nighttime temperatures above 55°F after maximum germination is achieved (about 14 to 20 days after seeding).

-2. Remember that a small amount of cold injury is normal and that warmer temperatures will correct visual deformities.
+• Note that a small amount of cold injury is normal, and warmer temperatures will correct visual deformities.

-3. Use fertilizer with at least 0.01 percent boron unless the source water has more than 2 ppm boron.
+• Use fertilizer with at least 0.01% boron unless the boron concentration in the source water exceeds 2 ppm (in this case, you should use an alternative water source).

 Acknowledgments